2018 Tax Laws for Real Estate: 3 Deductions that Could Affect Homeowners

 - Private Mortgage Insurance Deduction

 While these changes might seem major for homeowners, many taxpayers are likely to overlook the marginal differences when they file their 2018 taxes compared to 2017.
-It’s important to understand how these three deductions have changed for current homeowners and anyone that expects to buy a home in the near future.
+It’s important to understand how these three deductions have changed for current homeowners and anyone who expects to buy a home in the near future.

 Mortgage Interest Deduction